-At NIBC Holding we strive to maintain a comfortable liquidity position at all times.
-NIBC Holding has developed a comprehensive liquidity management framework, within which we manage a sound liquidity position during both normal and adverse conditions such that we can continue adding value to our clients in decisive moments.
+NIBC strives to maintain a comfortable liquidity position at all times.
+NIBC has developed a comprehensive liquidity management framework, within which we manage a sound liquidity position during both normal and adverse conditions such that we can continue adding value to our clients in decisive moments.
 We manage the maturity profile of our liabilities in relation to our asset base and we maintain liquidity buffers which enable us to meet current and potential requirements at a consolidated, parent and subsidiary level.

-The liquidity management framework is reviewed on a yearly basis.
+The liquidity management framework is reviewed annually.
 In the recent years, several new regulatory requirements have influenced these liquidity policies.
-NIBC Holding aims to be an early adopter of such requirements, as this enables us to proactively translate these changes into relevant liquidity actions.
+NIBC aims to be an early adopter of such requirements, enabling us to proactively translate these changes into relevant liquidity actions.